rmoliveirabr/Retirement/backlog.md

 ## To Fix
 - see how to show 'Ativos fixos', and allow it to be used as a backup for 'Ativos totais'
-- there is an conceptual issue - ativos is the money the user has now, but we use it 'as is' for the beginning of the retirement timeline.
-Review this concept urgently.
 - Review the healthyness of the profile using AI (cache and update only when the profile is changed)
 - Review "Projeções de Aposentadoria"